aaronottinger/aaronottinger.github.io/classes/socialjustice/dice4040syllabus2021.md

 Last week we looked at our community partner’s website.
 Now let’s compare it to other sites that have a similar problem and purpose.
 What do we like more about these sites?
 What issues do we find that we want to avoid?

-### CONTEXT: Social Justice in the History of Computing
+### CONTEXT: Social Justice and the History of Computing, part I

 Tara McPherson, “Why Are the Digital Humanities So White? or Thinking the Histories of Race and Computation,” Debates in Digital Humanities, edited by Matthew Gold, Minnesota University Press, 2016. n.p.